Duet3D/RRF-machine-config-files/README.md

 - Any special features of your configuration files
 - Where X0 Y0 is, e.g. centre of bed, or front left corner (not needed if the machine is a delta)
 - The version(s) of RepRapFirmware that you have tested it with

+Make sure that you do not include any passwords in your config.g file or any other files, except perhaps for the default 'reprap' password.

 Please note, the Creative Common Zero license for this repository allows anyone to use these files for any purpose, without attribution or any requirement to share derived works.
 Make sure you are happy with this before submitting your contributions.
 However, if you wish to submit a contribution derived someone else's files, please ackowledge that person at least in the readme file.